timothypratley/power-turtle/resources/public/conj2017-slides.md

 * Now you can compile and Evaluate ClojureScript in the browser
 * All you need to get coding is a URL
-* ClojureScript has reach, anyone can access it
 * I'd been talking with Elango about teaching Clojure through Logo
   - and we thought, what if we marry turtle with a ClojureScript REPL